duynguyendn1998/django-demo/readme.md

 # Instruction
-1. What is Django?
+#### 1. What is Django?

->>>
-Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+  <p> Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
-It’s free and open source.
+It’s free and open source.</p>

->>>
-2. Django MTV pattern
+#### 2. Django MTV pattern
   - MTV: Model-Template-View
   - Model (M): Logical data structure
   - Template (T): Presentation layer
   - View (V): Data formatting
   - Working flow of Django framework: Template --> View --> Models --> View --> Template

 **Require**: Let user Python3
 ## Install django
   ```shell script